You want smart political talk without the meltdowns?

 Lord, why do I always have to come in and clean up everybody else's messes?

-Why don't I get a chance to come in when you know the the past couple of years when I would say don't do this and prevent the problem?
+Why don't I get a chance to come in the past couple of years when I was saying, don't do this and prevent the problem?

 Why am I always like on cleanup patrol here, Joe?